-As an antioxidant, vitamin C helps fight environmental stressors that are everywhere!
-These factors are a key reason why skin quality tends to degrade over time.
+As an antioxidant, vitamin C helps fight environmental stressors that are a key reason why skin quality tends to degrade over time.

-You probably know that you consume antioxidants through eating fruits and veggies — but they’re also incredibly important when it comes to keeping your skin in excellent shape.
+You probably know that you can consume antioxidants through eating fruits and veggies, but topical application is also incredibly important when it comes to keeping your skin in excellent shape.

 Here are some of the vitamin C skin care benefits you can expect when using products with this key antioxidant: